-Neuroimaging experiments have fundamentally expanded our knowledge on the neural correlates of verbal semantic comprehension.
-Nevertheless, a consensus on the precise function of the subcortical grey matter structures is lacking.
-Therefore, the aim of this systematic review is to investigate the role of the subcortical grey matter structures in verbal semantic comprehension by summarizing the current knowledge.
-We only included studies with healthy individuals in order to avoid misinterpretations about the role of a specific structure due to neuroplastic changes in patients with subcortical lesions.
-In healthy participants, functional magnetic resonance imaging (fMRI) and positron emission tomography (PET) can be used to visualize subcortical activity.
-Both imaging techniques are characterized by a high spatial and relatively low temporal resolution.
+of the subcortical grey matter structures in verbal semantic comprehension by summarizing the current knowledge.
+We only included studies with healthy individuals, in order to avoid misinterpretations about the role of a specific structure due to the possible occurrence of neuroplasticity in patients with subcortical brain damage.
+In healthy participants, functional magnetic resonance imaging (fMRI) and positron emission tomography (PET) are imaging techniques that are able to visualize subcortical activity and are characterized by a high spatial and relatively low temporal resolution.
 Thus, spatial and dynamic aspects of subcortical activation patterns were analyzed in the available fMRI and PET literature.
 We hypothesize that the subcortical grey matter structures contribute to semantic processing by fulfilling specific cognitive functions (Marangolo & Piras, 2010).